gitlabhq/gitlabhq/CONTRIBUTING.md

 A number of type labels have a priority assigned to them, which automatically makes them float to the top, depending on their importance.

-Type labels are always lowercase, but can have any color, besides blue (which is already reserved for subject labels).
+Type labels are always lowercase, and can have any color, besides blue (which is already reserved for subject labels).

 The descriptions on the [labels page][labels-page] explain what falls under each type label.